Our Commitment to Privacy

 In the event of a sale of some or all of our business, your personal information may be disclosed to an acquiring organization, either as part of due diligence and/or on completion of the transaction.
-If your personal information is disclosed to a third party in this context, we will require that the third party be held to the same standards of confidentiality by which we are governed.
+If your personal information is disclosed to a third party in this context, we will require that the third party agree to treat your personal information with caution.

 In certain circumstances, we may disclose your personal information without your knowledge or consents, as required or permitted by law.
 This may occur if we are compelled to disclose personal information to a regulatory or law enforcement authority or to a court of law.
 We are also permitted to disclose certain personal information in order to collect on an overdue account, or required to detect or prevent fraud.

 We use electronic, procedural and physical safeguards to protect against unauthorized access, use, disclosure, modification, destruction, loss or theft of your Personal Information in our custody or control.

 Shinhan Bank Canada’s Online Banking transmits data using SSL (Secure Socket Layer) technology that supports 128-bit key encryption.

 We will retain your personal information only for the time it is required for the purposes for which it was collected and for a reasonable length of time thereafter in case we need to meet any potential obligations or legal or regulatory requirements.
 We have adopted a retention policy that reflects our obligations under privacy legislation and sets minimum and maximum retention periods for personal information.
 Once your information is no longer required, it is securely destroyed or made anonymous as appropriate.